 You may not need to get written consent every time you treat a patient remotely, but it’s a good idea to have patients sign a consent form every year, or after a long period of not treating them.
 It’s also a good idea to regularly check state and payer guidelines for any changes.

 If you use an online form, it’s fairly easy to get patient consent online for a telehealth visit.
-Choose a provider that lets you integrate electronic signatures to make this process even faster, and be sure to follow all state and payer guidelines to make sure you’re in compliance.
+Choose an electronic consent software that lets you integrate electronic signatures to make this process even faster, and be sure to follow all state and payer guidelines to make sure you’re in compliance.

 Send Comment: